34 Assisted Living Communities near Cleveland

 Customer reviews: Customer-review site Yelp is a good resource for finding real people's accounts of their experiences with assisted living communities.
 Several levels of care are listed, but the scores of assisted living communities can be found on the front page.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Cleveland
+What Questions Should I Ask When Touring Assisted Living Facilities in Cleveland?

 - Is transportation available for personal or family outings?
 Is there a fee?
 If so, how much?